Updated on by

 Here are a few tips on what to look for in a battery-powered unit:

 - Although gas-powered blowers are more powerful, they produce emissions and are extremely noisy.
-Look for your battery powered blower to be significantly quieter and also to be lighter in weight.
+Look for your battery operated blower to be significantly quieter and also to be lighter in weight.

 - Look for lithium-ion batteries that, when used regularly, will last from 4-6 years, before you need to buy a new one.
 Many manufacturers are now making one battery that can be used across their entire product line.